lsst/templates/project_templates/stack_package/README.md

 Legal name of the institution that claims copyright.
 The choice list covers all DM institutions.
 If you need to assign a copyright to a different institution, you can modify the search-and-replace after the package is created.
+For more details, see [Managing license and copyright in Stack packages](https://developer.lsst.io/stack/license-and-copyright.html).

 ### cookiecutter.github_org